philadams-zz/philadams.net/src/quotes.md

 -
 > The best way to destroy an enemy is to make him a friend. _Abraham Lincoln_

 -
+> Education is the most powerful weapon which you can use to change the world.
+> _Nelson Mandela_

+-
 > If I'd followed all the rules I'd never have gotten anywhere. _Marilyn